davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

 ## Command

 Tasks are building blocks orchestrated into commands.
+Only implement and expose the command and flags specified in these section.
+Don't implement or expose any additional commands or flags.

 ### Patch Command